Get AI SEO for FREE.

 As we mentioned, the Custom Schema Builder under the Schema Templates includes an additional tab — Display Conditions.

-The custom Schema created under the Schema Templates can be practically applied to any post/page on your website just by setting by rules.
+The custom Schema created under the Schema Templates can be practically applied to any post/page on your website just by setting rules.
 So, in short, the Display Conditions option makes the Schema automation at scale possible.

 To create a Display Condition for adding the Schema Markup, click the Display Conditions tab in your Custom Schema Builder.